fafalone/RunAsTrustedInstaller/README.md

 > [!IMPORTANT]
 >  You must use Run As Administrator to use this code; it simply allows an admin to be an actual admin, it cannot escalate a unprivileged normal user to administrator.
 It does appear to work when run from the IDE, but that will of course need to also have been run with administrator privileges.

+> [!CAUTION]
+> When running as SYSTEM/TrustedInstaller, it's very easy to make mistakes that can crash your computer or break your Windows installation.
+For instance this grants permission to kill critical system processes, which results in an immediate bluescreen.
+Be very careful how you use this app.

 ### Usage

 Arguments are supported.
 Paths containing spaces must be enclosed in quotes.